 Platform Engineering changes this by providing robust, self-service platforms that give developers freedom while safeguarding operations and security.
-Through free software and CNCF projects, companies can build scalable, secure and flexible solutions without locking themselves into proprietary technologies.
+And through open source and CNCF projects, companies can build scalable, secure and flexible solutions without locking themselves into proprietary technologies.

 From DevOps to Platform Engineering

-DevOps was long seen as the a to infrastructure challenges, but in practice it often led to developers taking on more operation responsibility.
-We still see developers spending time manually configuring Kubernetes manifests, time they should rather be spending on product development.
+DevOps was long seen as the solution to infrastructure challenges, but in practice it often gave developers more responsibility for operations.
+We still see developers spending time manually configuring Kubernetes manifests, time that could have been spent on product development.

 The strength of the open source community

 The Cloud Native Computing Foundation (CNCF) is behind some of the most important projects in modern infrastructure.
-Kubernetes is at the core of this ecosystem, but tools such as Prometheus (monitoring), Argo CD (GitOps), Linkerd (service mesh) and OpenTelemetry (observability) also play important roles.
-Building on Open Source and a strong community gives companies access to the best solutions while avoiding vendor lock-in.
+Kubernetes is at the core of this ecosystem, but tools such as Prometheus (monitoring), Argo CD (GitOps), Linkerd (service mesh) and OpenTelemetry (observability) also play key roles.

 Create a robust infrastructure